ieg-dhr/DigiKAR/7_RightsHoldersSAXONY.md

 <h3>Challenges of divergent data structures</h3>

-<p align="justify">In the course of normalizing the HOV and RepSax database entries, we encountered, among other things, an inconsistent recording of the rights holders, especially regarding the so-called <strong>"Grundherrschaft"</strong> in the manorial system.
+<p align="justify">In the course of normalizing database entries which we could import from the historical gazetteers <a href="https://hov.isgv.de/">HOV</a> and <a href="https://repsax.isgv.de/">RepSax</a>, we encountered, among other things, an inconsistent recording of the rights holders, especially regarding the so-called <strong>"Grundherrschaft"</strong> in the manorial system.
 Right holders are sometimes indicated as individuals, but the family seat is mentioned in other cases.</p>

 <p align="justify">In the <strong>Repertorium Saxonicum (RepSax)</strong>, for instance, we find the variants "von Taupaddel" and "Heinrich von Taupaddel" - the former being an instance of the class 'family,' the latter an instance of the class 'person.'
 In <strong>HOV</strong>, editors often entered non-person entities like "Rittergut Schleinitz" for data simplification.</p>